-You can’t go to Coconut Grove without having a spontaneous backyard seafood feast at Shore to Door.
-And if you looking for a place to stay, The Mayfair Coconut Grove is an excellent choice for affordability and quality service.
+You can’t go to Coconut Grove without having a spontaneous Argentine feast at Loretta & The Butcher.
+And if you looking for a place to stay, the Mayfair House Hotel & Garden is an excellent choice for affordability and quality service.

 5. Downtown Miami: Popular tourist destination near PortMiami

 This favored tourist spot in Miami is peppered with both modern attractions and historical landmarks, making it the perfect place for a pre-cruise visit with your family to experience the true Miami vibe.